-- Calcium and Magnesium – These help calm the central nervous system and relieve anxiety, which is very helpful in the early stages of detox which can be severe.
+- Calcium and Magnesium – These help calm the central nervous system and relieve anxiety, which is very helpful in the early stages of detox, which can be severe.

 - Protein – We know that protein is broken down when you eat.
-The amino acids, which are the building blocks of protein, help rebuild damaged cells and also can help reduce cravings by creating neurotransmitters in the brain.
+The amino acids, which are the building blocks of protein, help rebuild damaged cells and help reduce cravings by creating neurotransmitters in the brain.

 There are many ways you can get the vitamins you need.
 At the beginning of your drug detox, you may not feel like eating, but the medical staff at Allure Detox (or your chosen medical detox center) will provide you with the proper multivitamins.
-When you do start eating solid foods, just try to balance it with protein, carbohydrates, and plenty of fruits and vegetables.
+When you start eating solid foods, try to balance them with protein, carbohydrates, and plenty of fruits and vegetables.
 Lastly, don’t forget to hydrate with plenty of water.

 We Are Here to Help You With Addiction

-At Allure Detox we not only help our clients stop using safely – we help them on the road to a better life.
-From 24-hour medical staff to therapists and nutritionists; we promise that patients leave our care with more than good health at their disposal.
+At Allure Detox, we not only help our clients stop using safely – we help them on the road to a better life.
+From 24-hour medical staff to therapists and nutritionists, we promise that patients leave our care with more than good health at their disposal.
 Our focus is on minimizing your withdrawal symptoms to a comfortable level while beginning the comprehensive treatment process that will keep you sober.